gustawL/gustawl.github.io/content/about/this website/ai-notice.md

 - Research and web browsing to locate sources (then verified by me).
 - Generating images (profile pictures, illustrations, site assets), edited later.

-> ⚠️ **No content here is published automatically.** All material generated with AI is **reviewed, edited, and approved by me personally** before it appears online[^8].
+>[!Caution] No content here is published automatically!
-> When AI helps locate sources, I verify important claims against primary sources (papers, standards, official documentation) before publishing.
+>All material generated with AI is **reviewed, edited, and approved by me personally** before it appears online[^8].
+When AI helps locate sources, I verify important claims against primary sources (papers, standards, official documentation) before publishing.

-### Legal Compliance
+### Legal Complance

 The **EU Artificial Intelligence Act** (Regulation (EU) 2024/1689) entered into force on **1 August 2024** and applies in stages:
 - **2 February 2025** (selected chapters),